 There is a quality in guilt that paralyzes.
 Worse, it leads those who feel it to lash out, like pythons or like some kind of wild animal guarding a nest of self-loathing.
 Do not look at the man behind the curtain, says the guilt, or I will attempt to destroy you just to stop you from getting near the core of my shame.

-This is the demon that I feel arising in my classroom around week three as we talk about the hard facts of colonization, of our collusion with it as settlers, and that it has not ended but is ongoing.
-This kind of wild serpent of fear and danger arises in the back of the room and – since I am white and a settler – if I have done my job well, the students having these inner demons will come talk to me during office hours, saying wildly racist and historically inaccurate things as I listen and listen and help them identify reality and where it diverges from their inner wildlings of shame.
-I do my best to siphon their demons out of the classroom but I am aware that (depending on the topic at hand) Indigenous or POC students in these classrooms are often asked to feel perpetually, extremely uncomfortable and to get traumatized by having to be in these spaces, just so my white students don’t have to experience even momentary discomfort.
-I see it as part of my job as a white person to notice this massive discrepancy is happening, that it is naturalized.
-I see it as my job to empathize with, hear, and to the best of my ability guard the safety of those whom the classroom is not designed to serve and whose safety is somehow not seen as a priority.
+This is the demon that I feel arising in my classroom around week three as we talk about the hard facts of colonization, of our collusion with it for those of us who are settlers, and that it has not ended but is ongoing.
+This kind of wild serpent of fear and danger arises in the back of the room and if I have done my job well, the students having these inner demons will come talk to me during office hours, saying wildly racist and historically inaccurate things.
+Even as I am on my own path of learning and unlearning, I listen and listen and try to help identify reality and where it diverges from their inner wildlings of shame.
+I do my best to siphon their demons out of the classroom but I am aware that depending on the topic at hand Indigenous or POC students in these classrooms are often asked to feel perpetually, extremely uncomfortable and to get traumatized by having to be in these spaces, just so white students don’t have to experience even momentary discomfort.
+I see it as part of my job to notice this massive discrepancy is happening, that it is naturalized.
+I see it as my job to empathize with, hear, and to the best of my ability guard the safety of those whom the classroom is not designed to serve and whose safety is structurally not seen as a priority.
 This is surprisingly challenging as my own subject position conditions me to notice the needs of the students from dominant backgrounds, who don’t even realize everything and everyone is centered around them.

-As a white woman I can do this with white people about racism or colonization because I am not paying the personal cost in my body of being attacked by them as they work out their shame and guilt over beginning to actually understand reality.
+I can do this with white people about racism or colonization because I am not paying the personal cost in my body of being attacked as they work out feelings of shame and guilt over beginning to learn about systemic realities that shape our lives.
 I can coddle and placate (cough… empathize) and then find their edge, what they are willing to hear, and then offer a wider lens, because I am not in my body personally bearing the brunt of the violence.

 I cannot do it with men.